lytex/orgzly-integrations/README.md

 Since orgzly has no directory structure, links with a folder before the actual `.org` filename get interpreted as relative to `/storage/emulated/0` (by default on Android).

 Check out [Add two settings to configure relative path for file links.](https://github.com/orgzly/orgzly-android/pull/773) which may solve this issue.
-This PR is merged but orgzly hasn't released yet, so in order to use it one would have to build orgzly from source.

 `[[file:projects/python/scrapping.org]]` will get converted to `[[file:projects/python/scrapping.org]] [[file:scrapping.org]]` (notice the original link has been replaced).
 By using backreferences, it is guaranteed that the same link won't be added twice (`[[file:projects/python/scrapping.org]] [[file:scrapping.org]] [[file:scrapping.org]]`).